 - Josies Orders (8:11.00) in 2016

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Cross Country Chase next time out then you would have backed a total of 5 winners.
-Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of +16.25.
-Ahead of the 2026 Cross Country Chase why not head over to the racing predictions for tips on other races today?
+Over the past 20 renewals, if you had followed the winner of the Cross Country Chase next time out, then you would have backed a total of 5 winners.
+Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of +15.25.
+Before placing your bet on the 2026 Cross Country Chase, see which other runners today are being backed on the racing predictions page.

 Cross Country Chase Past Winners

 Here are the Cross Country Chase past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
+Each row details the year of the race, the horse that won, and the horse's age & weight.
 The horse's trainer and the jockey at the time of winning the Cross Country Chase are also displayed, along with the starting price at which the horse was sent off.

 Race Notes: The race was abandoned in 2024 due to the cross-country course being waterlogged.